Reptiles and amphibians are two creatures that are often interchanged wrongly.

 8. Difference in Nervous System

-The complexity of the nervous system in amphibians is different from reptiles.
+The complexity of the nervous system in amphibians is different from that of reptiles.

-An amphibian has a less well-developed brain with a smaller cerebrum and cerebellum than reptiles.
-They also possess only 10 pairs of cranial nerves.
+Amphibians have a less well-developed brain, with a smaller cerebrum and cerebellum than reptiles.
+They also possess only ten pairs of cranial nerves.

 Unlike amphibians, they possess 12 pairs of cranial nerves like other higher vertebrates such as mammals.